Corporations are going global faster than you think. Are you ready?

 Despite headwinds like Brexit, General Data Protection Regulation (GDPR), and recent trade wars, it’s clear that global commerce is the future.
 This means that the regulations governing international business will increase in number, scope, and complexity.
 Your company will expect you to be well-equipped to guide them through these issues.

 Successful corporations with offices around the world may be tempted to take for granted that they’re already prepared for these changes.
 But an international footprint doesn’t solve all the challenges of increasing globalization.
-A tool like Practical Law gives lawyers a significant advantage with standard documents, checklists, and how-to guides.
-And many Practical Law customers choose to purchase international content for major markets like Canada and the U.K.
+A tool like Practical Law gives legal professionals a significant advantage with standard documents, checklists, and how-to guides.
+And many Practical Law customers choose to purchase international content for major markets.

 But it is impossible to predict where a corporation will go next.
 No one wants to be caught unprepared when receiving a request for a country they have neither experience in nor resources for.
-At first, the solution may be to simply assign a lawyer or two to research and report back.
+At first, the solution may be to simply assign a small team to research and report back.

-This creates a collection of individual lawyers familiar with select foreign jurisdictions.
+This creates a collection of individuals familiar with select foreign jurisdictions.
 Scaling that expertise across your in-house legal department can become challenging.
 In a given week, legal teams may be asked to work on tasks spanning the U.S., Mexico, Spain, and Australia.
-And as the frequency and volume of these requests increases, it will be necessary for lawyers across the firm to have a resource that can help them quickly identify and address key differences in the law.
+And as the frequency and volume of these requests increases, it will be necessary for others in the department to have a resource that can help them quickly identify and address key differences in the law.

 It’s critical to have the right technology and resources in place to ensure you can handle anything your company throws at you.

-It’s impractical to expect any in-house counsel to be an expert in local law for every possible country a client targets.
+It’s impractical to expect any in-house counsel to be an expert in local law for every possible country your organizations does business in.
 But proactive strategies and the right toolset can set you apart.
 When that call inevitably comes, instead of “let me do a bit of research and get back to you,” you’ll be able to say, “yes, we can absolutely take care of that.”

 1 HSBC commercial banking - Trade winds: Shaping the future of international business 2015